Message from Dr. Noll

 Dr. Taylor is a licensed clinical psychologist and has been providing supervision to the Predoctoral interns at 4C Health Counseling Center since 2019.
 Dr. Taylor’s primary areas of expertise are assessment, ethics, and supervision.
 She is also well known for training first year doctoral students in basic therapy skills.
 Dr. Taylor’s research interests include coping with illness, LGBT issues, religion and spirituality and professional practice related issues.
 Dr. Taylor received her undergraduate degree from Xavier University in 1994 and her Masters and doctoral degrees from the University of Toledo in 1996 and 1999 respectively.
 Dr. Taylor completed her pre-doctoral internship at the Northwest Ohio Consortium for Internship Training, with specialized rotations in forensics and behavioral medicine.
 Dr. Taylor completed a postdoctoral fellowship at Illinois State University before heading into academia.
 Dr. Taylor provides psychological evaluations for clients ages 5 and up.
 Dr. Taylor is a full professor at the University of Indianapolis.
 She has been providing training and supervision to doctoral students for 20 years.
 She has supervised over two dozen doctoral dissertations, has published 5 book chapters, several articles and many conference presentations.

-Life in Kokomo, IN, and Lafayette, IN
+Life in Kokomo, IN

 Kokomo is a city in, and the county seat of, Howard County, Indiana.
 Kokomo is Indiana’s 13th-largest city.
 The city’s population is approximately 57,000 people.
 A significant number of technical and engineering innovations were developed in Kokomo, particularly in automobile production, and, as a result, Kokomo became known as the “City of Firsts.”
 A substantial portion of Kokomo’s employment still depends on the automobile industry.
 Housing is very affordable in Kokomo, with the options for interns being to rent an apartment, rent a house, or even purchase a home for the year.